fbpx

 STUDENT MENTORS

 SLAM meets for five hours every Saturday and eligible students participate in the program in addition to their regular curriculum requirements.
-With SLAM, students can obtain required service hours for high school through volunteering, grow as leaders through the unique challenges of chamber music, and mentor a younger TPMS student.
+In the program, students can obtain required service hours for high school through volunteering, grow as leaders through the unique challenges of chamber music, and mentor a younger TPMS student.

 SUMMER AMBASSADOR PROGRAM